-On their return to Alexandria Caesar began to plan his return to Rome.
-He was criticised in Rome for failing to simply absorb Egypt into the empire and for remaining too long in Egypt after the defeat of Ptolemy XIII and there were still a number of factions loyal to Pompey including a number of his sons so he had a number of important matters to attend to, but he also had to visit his Jewish allies and reward their support in the Alexandrian war.
-He left three legions in Alexandria to support Cleopatra (and to confirm Egypt's status as a protectorate) and took the treasonous Arsinoe back to Rome with him as his prisoner.
+On their return to Alexandria, Caesar began to plan his return to Rome.
+He was criticised in Rome for failing to simply absorb Egypt into the empire and for remaining too long in Egypt after the defeat of Ptolemy XIII.
+There were still a number of factions loyal to Pompey, including many of his sons, so Caesar had a number of important matters to attend to, but he also had to visit his Jewish allies and reward their support in the Alexandrian war.
+He left three legions in Alexandria to support Cleopatra (and to confirm Egypt’s status as a protectorate) and took the treasonous Arsinoe back to Rome with him as his prisoner.
 He also gave Cyprus back to Cleopatra and this increase in her revenues allowed her to reduce taxation while continuing to improve the Egyptian economy.

 Cleopatra became his acknowledged mistress as their Egyptian marriage was not recognised by Roman Law.
 Cleopatra held numerous “symposia” to which the great and good were invited to feast and listen to poetry and she seems to have been popular with Caesar’s friends.
 She also seems to have been instrumental in returning Mark Antony, who had been Caesar’s deputy but was replaced by Lepidus because of his debauched behaviour, to Caesar’s affection – no doubt in part because Mark Antony was known to love Greek fashion and culture and so was a friend to the Ptolemys.

-However, Cleopatra and Caesar's relationship was extremely unpopular with the Roman senate.
-Calpurnia was the daughter of a prominent Roman family and while like a good Roman woman she was subservient and demure, Cleopatra was powerful and outspoken.
-Caesar had many enemies in Rome by this time - chief amongst whom was the orator Cicero.
-Cicero declared Alexandria "the home of all tricks and deceits" and openly admitted that he despised Cleopatra.
-He was of the opinion that women were intellectually weak and should always be under the power of their male guardians so he was greatly concerned about Cleopatra's influence over Caesar.
-Rumours began to circulate that Caesar planned to move the capital of the Empire to Alexandria and senators began plotting how they could reverse Caesar's reforms.
+Cleopatra and Caesar’s relationship was extremely unpopular with the Roman senate.
+Calpurnia was the daughter of a prominent Roman family and while, like a good Roman woman, she was subservient and demure, Cleopatra was powerful and outspoken.
+Caesar had many enemies in Rome by this time — chief among them, the orator Cicero.
+Cicero declared Alexandria “the home of all tricks and deceits” and openly admitted that he despised Cleopatra.
+He was of the opinion that women were intellectually weak and should always be under the power of their male guardians, so he was greatly concerned about Cleopatra’s influence over Caesar.
+Rumours began to circulate that Caesar planned to move the capital of the Empire to Alexandria and senators began plotting how they could reverse Caesar’s reforms.